What is the difference between an Executor and Trustee?

 This is likely to be drafted in different terms where there the executor and trustee are the same person or people.
 Sometimes, trustee appointments are drafted within the gift itself.
 So for example if a house is gifted to someone on a lifetime trust, that gift itself may include the trustee appointment rather than there being a ‘catch all’ appointment as above.

-What sorts of Trusts might arise in my Will?
+What sort of Trusts might arise in my Will?

 Not all trusts necessarily use the word ‘trust’ in them so you may inadvertently create a trust without knowing it!
 In its simplest form, a trust is a gift with conditions.
-A Trustee is responsible for looking after that conditional gift until all conditions are met and the trust ends.
+They might include:

 What are examples of Trusts in Wills?